 If you click on the location tag you will see this post as one of the most recent images.
 If some users don’t follow you, then they will be able to see this shoppable post by just searching for the location in the tags filter.

-Promotions Are Essential
+7. Remember Promotions Are Essential

 Getting your promotions in front of as many eyes as possible is crucial.
 Your posts will promote your products and your target audience.

 Make sure you are alternating your posts to your competitors to gain an advantage on Instagram.
 Running a raffle or a giveaway is always a good way to build your audience further and promote what you're selling.
+It's also a good idea to interact with comments and other people's posts as this will increase your exposure too - generally, the more active you are, the better!

 Whether you think your e-commerce site is successful or not, your users aren’t going to be visiting your site more than social media.
 That's why, if you aren’t already, you should be selling your products on Instagram.